-As regards the argument that the limitation of available taxi licences serves to pursue the achievement of a right correspondence between supply and demand, the Authority takes the view that this does not constitute an overriding reason in the public interest capable of justifying the restriction of the freedom of establishment.
+As regards the argument that the limitation of available taxi licences serves to pursue the achievement of a "right correspondence between supply and demand", the Authority takes the view that this does not constitute an overriding reason in the public interest capable of justifying the restriction of the freedom of establishment.
 This is an objective that is undoubtedly purely economic in nature.
-The same applies to the argument that the numerical limitation of licences shall serve to guarantee taxi service operators a foreseeable income and ensure a steady recruitment to the profession.
-These objectives are linked to the financial and professional interests of specific economic operators and therefore do not serve a public interest.
-The above considerations can therefore not constitute overriding reasons in the public interest.
+The same applies to the argument that the numerical limitation that follows from the needs-based test shall serve to guarantee a secure and foreseeable income for taxi service operators as well as a steady recruitment to the profession.
+To ensure a sufficient profit for existing taxi licence holders and dispatch centrals does not serve a public interest, but rather aims at the economic interests of specific economic operators.
+Equally, the objective of guaranteeing a steady recruitment to the taxi driver profession solely aims at regulating the conditions for new employment and the continuity of a specific business, which in themselves are not requirements in the public interest.

-In contrast, the Authority acknowledges that a limitation of licences can, under certain circumstances, be necessary to guarantee a satisfactory, round-the-clock supply in rural areas where taxis are often an indispensable means of transport and thereby serve a public interest.
+In contrast, the Authority acknowledges the reasoning of the Norwegian Government that the limitation can be necessary to guarantee a satisfactory (with 24 hours daily availability) supply in rural areas where taxis are often an indispensable means of transport and thereby serve a public interest.
 This reasoning relates to safeguarding a necessary standard and availability of passenger transport services for the inhabitants of a district and is, as such, not purely economic in nature.
-Ensuring that taxi transport services are permanently available serves the protection of consumers which in itself can constitute an overriding requirement justifying a restriction of the freedom of establishment.
+Ensuring that taxis are permanently available serves the protection of consumers which in itself can constitute an overriding requirement justifying a restriction of the freedom of establishment.
 Therefore, the Authority acknowledges that the objective of guaranteeing a satisfactory, permanent supply of taxi transport services in the interest of consumers can be accepted as a requirement in the public interest in principle capable of justifying the restriction that follows from the numerical limitation of licences.

-In addition, as regards the requirement to be affiliated with a dispatch centre, the Authority acknowledges that grounds of transport safety can be relied upon as a justification for a restriction of the freedom of establishment.
-The Norwegian Government argues that the connection to the dispatch centre enables the centre to track the location of a given taxi at a given time and thereby also serves a preventive effect as it deters taxi drivers from committing acts of abuse, theft or violence.
-The Authority acknowledges that
+In addition, as regards the requirement to be affiliated with a dispatch central, the Authority acknowledges that grounds of transport safety can be relied upon as a justification for a restriction.
+The Norwegian Government argues that the connection to the dispatch central enables the central to track the location of a given taxi at a given time and thereby also serves a preventive effect as it deters taxi drivers from committing acts of abuse, theft or violence.
+The Authority acknowledges that grounds of transport safety can in principle be relied upon as a justification for a restriction of the freedom of establishment.